Historical preservation of ancient artifacts and archeological sites via AR with Artec

 The Centre for Digital Documentation and Visualisation is a partnership between Historic Environment Scotland and The Glasgow School of Art, set up to deliver innovative digital heritage projects.
-The team members first started using an Artec MHT scanner way back in 2011 (supplied by Artec Gold Reseller Central Scanning) while working on the Scottish Ten Project.
+The team members first started using an Artec MHT scanner way back in 2011 (supplied by Artec Gold Reseller and Ambassador Central Scanning) while working on the Scottish Ten Project.
 This involved digitally documenting Scotland’s UNESCO World Heritage Sites and international heritage sites, including Mount Rushmore and the Sydney Opera House, to generate 3D data to help in their conservation, management and interpretation.

 The site is adorned with over 400 intricately carved sandstone figures of Hindu deities.